Tom Blyth

 Tom Keir Blyth (born 2 February 1995) is an English actor.
 He took an interest in drama from a young age, studying acting at the Central Junior Television Workshop and at the Juilliard School.

-He had his first lead role in the film Scott and Sid (2018), and has since starred as Glen Byam Shaw in Benediction (2021) and Coriolanus Snow in The Hunger Games: The Ballad of Songbirds & Snakes (2023).
-On television, he has played the title role in the MGM+ series Billy the Kid (2022–present).
+He had his first lead role in the film Scott and Sid (2018), and then portrayed Glen Byam Shaw in Benediction (2021) before starring as Coriolanus Snow in The Hunger Games: The Ballad of Songbirds & Snakes (2023).
+For his performance in the prison film Wasteman (2025), he earned a British Independent Film Award nomination.
+His other films include Bull Run (2024), Plainclothes, The Fence (both 2025) and People We Meet on Vacation (2026).
+On television, he played the titular role of the MGM+ series Billy the Kid (2022–2025).

 Early life and education

-Thomas Keir Blyth was born in Birmingham on 2 February 1995 to Charlotte and Gavin Blyth.
+Tom Keir Blyth was born in Birmingham on 2 February 1995 to Charlotte and Gavin Blyth.
 His father and paternal grandfather both worked in the media industry.
 Blyth has two younger siblings, a sister and a half-brother from his father's second marriage.
 Blyth spent his early childhood in Derbyshire.
 When his father was hired as a writer for the soap opera Emmerdale, the family moved to Tockwith, North Yorkshire.
 After his parents divorced when he was 11, Blyth moved with his mother and sister to Woodthorpe, a suburb of Nottingham, to be closer to her parents.
 Blyth was upset by the move; his mother tried to enroll him in an acting class, though he was initially reluctant.
-When he was 12, he started work on a paper route as he wanted to provide for himself.
-He would visit his father's house and writing studio in Leeds two hours away.
-It was there that Blyth began to take an interest in storytelling, however his father made it clear that he detested nepotism and would not pull any strings on Blyth's behalf.
+When he was 12, he started work on a paper round as he wanted to provide for himself.
+He would visit his father's house and writing studio in Leeds, two hours away.
+It was there that Blyth began to take an interest in storytelling; his father made it clear that he detested nepotism and would not pull any strings on Blyth's behalf.

-In Nottingham, Blyth attended Arnold Hill Academy and, later, Bilborough College.
+In Nottingham, Blyth attended Arnold Hill Academy and later Bilborough College.
 Blyth's mother and a family friend managed to get him an audition at Nottingham's Television Workshop.
-At age 15, Blyth was pulled out of school and told his father had been taken to the hospital.
+At age 15, Blyth was pulled out of school and told his father had been taken into the hospital.
 Blyth's father died of non-Hodgkin lymphoma.
 After the loss of his father, Blyth returned to the Television Workshop and joined the National Youth Theatre, appearing in the productions Twelfth Night, Hay Fever, and A Clockwork Orange.
 Although he applied and was accepted to several drama schools, he turned them down.
 In 2016, after spending a summer volunteering for an on-the-move charity fundraiser, Blyth decided to pursue acting as a career.
-At 21, he auditioned for the Juilliard School in New York City, where he would study on a scholarship and reside in Brooklyn.
+At 21, he auditioned for the Juilliard School in New York City, where he studied on a scholarship.
 Whilst at Juilliard, Blyth appeared in productions such as Twelfth Night and Antony and Cleopatra.